Models of attractor dynamics in the brain

 The model included spike-frequency adaptation to mimic firing rate decay observed in cortical neurons.
 Adaptation was implemented by subtracting a term proportional to each neuron’s recent activity from its total synaptic input, as:

 with:

-Here, $r_i(t)$ is the activity of neuron $i$ at time $t$, $h_i(t)$ is the summed synaptic input, $r_{th}$ is the firing threshold, $g$ is the neural gain, and parameters $c$, $b_1$, and $b_2$ control the strength and time-scale of adaptation.
+Here, $r_i(t)$ is the activity of neuron $i$ at time $t$, $h_i(t)$ is the summed synaptic input, $r_{th}$ is the firing threshold, $g$ is the neural gain (characterizes the response proportion of a neuron given its input drive), $+$ corresponds to rectified linear activation (ReLU), and parameters $c$, $b_1$, and $b_2$ control the strength and time-scale of adaptation.

 Simulations revealed that asymmetric attractor-like convergence of neural responses emerged specifically when morph stimuli were interpolated between a stored (``effective") and an unstored (“ineffective”) pattern, and the network operated near its maximum memory storage capacity (approximately $160$ patterns in this model; Figure~\ref{fig:fig2}D).
 Under these conditions, responses to morphs resembling the stored pattern converged toward the corresponding attractor state, while responses to morphs closer to the unstored pattern remained linearly graded (i.e., dependent on morph level).
 In contrast, when memory load was low (e.g., $20$ patterns), convergence was overly broad with almost all morphs attracted to the stored memory, inconsistent with sharp behavioral categorization and neural responses observed empirically.
-Furthermore, when both morph endpoints were stored, convergence occurred symmetrically, eliminating the observed in IT responses.
+Furthermore, when both morph endpoints were stored, convergence occurred symmetrically, eliminating the observed asymmetry in IT responses.